temper N M temp fix-ID seed1 seed2 index

 As the tempering simulation runs for N timesteps, a temperature swap between adjacent ensembles will be attempted every M timesteps.
 If seed1 is 0, then the swap attempts will alternate between odd and even pairings.
 If seed1 is non-zero then it is used as a seed in a random number generator to randomly choose an odd or even pairing each time.
 Each attempted swap of temperatures is either accepted or rejected based on a Boltzmann-weighted Metropolis criterion which uses seed2 in the random number generator.

 As a tempering run proceeds, multiple log files and screen output files are created, one per replica.
 By default these files are named log.lammps.M and screen.M where M is the replica number from 0 to N-1, with N = # of replicas.
-See the section on command-line switches for info on how to change these names.
+See the -log and -screen command-line swiches for info on how to change these names.

 The main screen and log file (log.lammps) will list information about which temperature is assigned to each replica at each thermodynamic output timestep.
 E.g. for a simulation with 16 replicas: